For SolarFix clips to work the solar panel must have a minimum 20mm return lip on the underside of the frame.

 Solar panels are being installed on commercial and residential roofs across the United Kingdom at an ever-increasing rate.
 These arrays provide perfect harbourage for birds, squirrels and unwanted leaves during autumn, and homeowners are desperate for a solution that does not involve piercing, gluing, scratching or otherwise damaging the solar panels with mechanical fixings or adhesives.
 SolarFix solves the problem, avoiding warranty infringements.

 The SolarFix system is designed specifically to keep all birds from getting under solar arrays, protecting the roof, wiring, and equipment from their damage.
-This non-penetrating system is fast and easy to install, and can be removed for service.
+This non-penetrating system is fast and easy to install.

 The wire mesh is supplied in rolls.
 The preferred technique is to cut it into 1.8m lengths and straighten before getting onto the roof.
 Then, using a length of 2” X 4” timber, bend up the bottom of the mesh panel to about 30 degrees.
 This “kick-out” helps to lock the mesh-apron firmly into place